SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 The simulation framework is built on a strong foundation of reproducibility.
 While exploratory runs can be performed with SEED, all key experiments presented are governed by a SEED defined in the configuration.
 This ensures that the entire ensemble of universes can be reproduced exactly, which is critical for scientific validation, debugging, and peer review.

-**Author’s Note**|
-I am not a professional physicist, but an independent enthusiast.
-This work is intended as an exploratory contribution rather than a finished theory.
-I apologize for any possible inaccuracies or oversights, my goal is simply to share an idea that may inspire further exploration, refinement, and development by the broader research community.
+**Author’s Note.** I am an independent researcher.
+This manuscript is an exploratory, computational proposal rather than a final theory.
+Any inaccuracies are unintentional; the goal is to present a falsifiable mechanism that invites replication, critique, and refinement by the broader community.

 ### TQE E+I Universe Analysis (Run ID: 20250919_035838)
 **Global stability, entropy, and law lock-in metrics for Energy + Information universes**